dieterich-lab/QutRNA/Readme.md

 A pipeline for the alignment and detection of RNA modifications in tRNAs from Oxford Nanopore direct RNA sequencing reads.

-The pipeline consists of two main steps:
+The pipeline consists of three steps:

-1. Local alignment of tRNAs reads with parasail
+1. Local alignment of tRNAs reads with [parasail](https://github.com/jeffdaily/parasail/)
-2. Detection of modifications with JACUSA2
+2. Detection of modifications with [JACUSA2](https://github.com/dieterich-lab/JACUSA2/)
+3. Visualization of RNA modifications

-The most convenient way to use [QutRNA](https://github.com/dieterich-lab/QutRNA) is to clone the entire repository.
+The most convenient way to use [QutRNA](https://github.com/dieterich-lab/QutRNA) is to clone the entire repository and install dependencies with [conda](https://docs.conda.io/en/latest/).

 Go to your desired <LOCAL-DIRECTORY> and clone the repository:
 ```bash
 cd <LOCAL-DIRECTORY>